-Future changes in environmental regulations may require us to make significant capital expenditures.
+Environmental regulations may require us to make significant capital expenditures.

-Changes in environmental regulations can require us to make significant capital expenditures for our facilities.
-For example, in 2002, the United States Environmental Protection Agency, or EPA, promulgated Interim Standards of the Hazardous Waste Combustor Maximum Achievable Control Technology under the Federal Clean Air Act Amendments.
+In 2002, the United States Environmental Protection Agency, or EPA, promulgated Interim Standards of the Hazardous Waste Combustor Maximum Achievable Control Technology under the Federal Clean Air Act Amendments.
 These standards established new emissions limits and operational controls on all new and existing incinerators, cement kilns and light-weight aggregate kilns that burn hazardous waste-derived fuels.
-We have spent approximately \$25.5 million since September 7, 2002 in order to bring our Kimball, Nebraska, Deer Park, Texas and Aragonite,

-Utah incineration facilities which we acquired as part of the CSD assets into compliance with the HWC MACT regulations.
+We have spent approximately \$25.5 million since September 7, 2002 in order to bring our Kimball, Nebraska, Deer Park, Texas and Aragonite, Utah incineration facilities which we acquired as part of the CSD assets into compliance with the HWC MACT regulations.
 Future environmental regulations could cause us to make significant additional capital expenditures and adversely affect our results of operations and cash flow.

-If our assumptions relating to expansion of our landfills should prove inaccurate, our results of operations and cash flow could be adversely affected.
+Certain of our assumptions relating to expansion of our landfills may prove inaccurate.